dmitribodiu/90-days-challenge/algorithms.md

 `Removal`
     1. Remove the root
     2. Place the last added element as the root (bottom right element)
-    3. Swap the root with the most priority children until it has higher priority than it's children.
+    3. If nucessary, bubble down root with children that have higher priority.

 `it turns out that we can store a binary heap as an array` Parent of an element : Math.floor( (i - 1) / 2 )